 - Natural sweeteners, such as honey or maple syrup

 It is important to note that some packaged foods can still be healthy and unprocessed.
-Reading labels carefully and choosing options with simple, whole-food ingredients can help you make choices.
+Reading labels carefully and choosing options with simple, whole-food ingredients can help you make better choices.
 Consulting with a healthcare provider or registered dietitian can also be helpful in identifying the most appropriate dietary changes for your individual needs.

 Foods to Incorporate